When someone is given a life sentence, they will be subject to that sentence for the rest of their life.

 When a judge passes a life sentence, they must specify the minimum term an offender must spend in prison before becoming eligible to apply for parole (sometimes called the tariff).

-There is one exception to this rule, which is when a judge passes a ‘whole life order’.
+There is one exception, which is when a judge passes a ‘whole life order’.
 This sentence means that the offender must spend the rest of their life in prison.

 A life sentence always lasts for life, whatever the length of the minimum term.